 9. Tom Sachs Exhibition

-Tom Sachs, a popular artist who loved space, is back in Seoul again.
-‘Hyundai Card Culture Project 29 Tom Sachs Exhibition’ is a large-scale solo exhibition that encompasses Tom Sachs’s representative work ‘Space Program’.
+Popular space-loving artist Tom Sachs returns to Seoul with ‘Hyundai Card Culture Project 29 Tom Sachs Exhibition’, a large-scale solo exhibition of Sachs’s representative work ‘Space Program’.
 It consists of more than 200 large-scale installations and sculptures that reimagine the National Aeronautics and Space Administration’s (NASA) space exploration plans.

 📍 Dongdaemun Design Plaza (Naver Map)